pikonguwu/SEP_52/README.md

 ## Page integration and Import funtion adding

 The login and register page writing and csv file supporting by Zecheng Zuo.

+## AI generated report and transaction records

+AI generated report function and transaction record export function are completed by Chen Chen